Your membership has expired

 What should you do:

 Dealers will inspect and tighten the screw connections and replace the high pressure fuel pump and fuel lines as necessary, free of charge.
-Interim letters, notifying owners of the safety risk, are expected to be mailed November 21, 2025.
-Additional letters will be sent once the final remedy is available.
+Owner notification letters were mailed November 19, 2025.
 Owners may contact Porsche customer service at 1-800-767-7243.
 Porsche's number for this recall is ASA9.
 Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning October 10, 2025.

 For more information: